 Proposal 3-1: Send LS to RAN1 asking “When an SL-specific LBT failure indication is notified for an SL transmission by the PHY, in which resource granularity the SL-specific LBT failure can be considered as being detected (e.g. per Resource Pool, per RB set, per SL BWP, etc.)?”.

 Agreed.
 Detailed wording can be discussed during the email discussion.
-Some background information (e.g. why/what we (actually) ask) will be also provided.
+Some background information (e.g. why/what we (actually) ask) can be also provided.

 Proposal 3-1a: Based on the feedback from RAN1, RAN2 to further decide in which granularity the SL-specific consistent LBT failure detection is performed for SL-U.